dinomartino/First-Dapp/README.md

 ## About the Developer

 Hi, I'm [Tino](https://github.com/dinomartino), an aspiring Web3 full-stack developer learning through Cyfrin Updraft.
 This project is part of my journey to master Solidity, Web3.js, and decentralized app development.
+This README is created with the help of AI by the way.
+Hope one day i can really be a web3 developer hahahaahaha

 ## License

-[MIT License](LICENSE) - Feel free to use, modify, and distribute this project.
+MIT License - Feel free to use, modify, and distribute this project.